 For quick access, you can assign feature codes, extensions, speed-dial numbers, trunks, or other resources to your programmable buttons.
+The new button assignments are self labeled, which means the button labels automatically appear on the Display when the buttons are programmed.
 You can then press the programmed buttons to activate features or place calls.
-See "Default Access Codes" and "Default Feature Codes" on page 21 for code lists.
-You cannot reprogram the default button assignments.
+See "Default Access Codes" and "Default Feature Codes" on page 28 for code lists.
 You cannot reprogram the default button assignments.
 See "Programmable Buttons" on page 6.